dmsomov/gatsby-products-list-mockAPI/README.md

 4.  **json-graphql-server**

-    If you do not have "yvyayv" installed, then you need to install using the command:
+    If you do not have "json-graphql-server" installed, then you need to install using the command:

     ```shell
     npm install -g json-graphql-server